im-practices/.github/README.md

     - The `set-vars` job cleans the environment variable input and sets an output
     - All other jobs that need to use environment should add a `needs: [set-vars]` and use the `ENVIRONMENT` output from the job.
     - Other variables that vary between environments and make use of the `im-open/set-variable-based-on-environment` action should also be done in the `set-vars` job.
+  - Add an entry to [start-project-template-inventory.json] if the new file is for app services, terraform or azure databases
+    - The `canHaveMultiples` flag indicates whether it should be a single workflow in the repo or if the workflow can duplicated and customized in the repo.
   - For consistency,
     - [ ] Ensure there are spaces between the brackets and the expression when using expression syntax
       - Expected: ${{ secrets.thing }}